Broadleaf weeds white clover and black medic are now flowering in turf

 A long-term strategy to reduce white clover and black medic in turfgrass is to ensure adequate fertility levels.

-In advance of the summer solstice arriving on Saturday, June 12, I’ve noticed that a couple of the most persistent perennial broadleaf weeds have once again renewed their presence in lawns.
+As June has finally arrived so have two of the more persistent perennial broadleaf weeds.
 White clover (Trifolium repens) and black medic (Medicago lupulina) are flowering and infesting turf.

 White clover and black medic are commonly found growing on low fertility, low maintenance sites such as roadsides, boulevards, home lawns, and in some cases golf course rough.
 Black medic and clover are very competitive in low fertility sites because they host rhizobacteria that fix atmospheric nitrogen into plant available nitrogen.